-PATH: SETTINGS ⇔ ♣ INPUTS/OUTPUTS ⇔ ♣ REMOTE INPUTS ⇔ REMOTE INPUT 1(32)
+PATH: SETTINGS ⇒ \$\Partial\$ INPUTS/OUTPUTS \$\Rightarrow\$ REMOTE INPUT 1(32)

 Remote Inputs which create FlexLogic[TM] operands at the receiving relay, are extracted from GSSE/GOOSE messages originating in remote devices.
 The relay provides 32 remote inputs, each of which can be selected from a list consisting of 64 selections: DNA-1 through DNA-32 and UserSt-1 through UserSt-32.
-The function of DNA inputs is defined in the IEC 61850 specification and is presented in the IEC 61850 DNA Assignments table in the Remote Outputs section.
+The function of DNA inputs is defined in the IEC 61850 DNA Assignments table in the Remote Outputs section.
 The function of UserSt inputs is defined by the user selection of the FlexLogic[TM] operand whose state is represented in the GSSE/GOOSE message.
 A user must program a DNA point from the appropriate FlexLogic[TM] operand.